Bealby/Bealby/README.md

 "Don't Make Me Think".

-Clean, validated code is of the up most importance in my work along with the necessity for a 'Mobile First' approach in modern design.
+Clean, validated code is of the up most importance in my work along with the necessity for a 'Mobile First' approach in any new website design.

 ---